 But fair warning, having bleach topple down stink bugs doesn’t mean an instant kill.
 It takes a bit of time for bleach to penetrate the sturdy exoskeleton of a stink bug fully.
 This delayed effect might cause the stink bug to release its notorious odor in a defensive reflex before it ultimately succumbs.
 So, if you’re sensitive to the pungent stink bug smell, brace yourself.

-How Can Bleach be Used For Stink Bug Control?
+How Can Bleach Be Used For Stink Bug Control?

 Does bleach kill stink bugs?